draurangzebabbas/intenselinkedinscraper/README.md

 The application will be available at `http://localhost:5173`

+## Troubleshooting Authentication Issues

+If you encounter "Database error saving new user" during signup:

+### Quick Fix
+1. **Disable Email Confirmations**:
+   - Go to your Supabase Dashboard
+   - Navigate to Authentication > Settings
+   - Under "Email Auth", toggle OFF "Enable email confirmations"
+   - Try signing up again

+### Database Schema Fix
+If the issue persists, the database schema may need to be fixed:

+1. **Go to Supabase Dashboard**:
+   - Open your project dashboard
+   - Navigate to SQL Editor

+2. **Run the Auth Schema Fix**:
+   - Copy the contents of `supabase/migrations/fix_auth_schema.sql`
+   - Paste and run it in the SQL Editor
+   - This will ensure all auth tables and triggers are properly configured

+3. **Verify Tables Exist**:
+   - Go to Database > Table Editor
+   - Ensure you can see the `users` table in the public schema
+   - Check that the `auth.users` table exists in the auth schema

+### Common Issues and Solutions

+1. **"User already registered" Error**:
+   - The email is already in use
+   - Try signing in instead or use a different email

+2. **"Database error saving new user"**:
+   - Usually indicates missing database schema
+   - Run the auth schema fix migration
+   - Ensure email confirmations are disabled for testing

+3. **Network/Connection Errors**:
+   - Check your internet connection
+   - Verify Supabase URL and API key are correct
+   - Ensure your Supabase project is active (not paused)

+4. **RLS (Row Level Security) Issues**:
+   - The migration includes proper RLS policies
+   - If you still have issues, check the Supabase logs for specific errors

 ## Database Schema

 The application uses a comprehensive database schema with the following main tables: